mikeumus/eloquent-javascript-with-mikeumus/data_structures,_chapter_4.md

 // → [76, 9, 4, 1]
 ```

-The hasEvent function tests whether an entry contains a given event.
-Arrays have an indexOf method that tries to find a given value (in this case, the event name) in the array and returns the index at which it was found or -1 if it wasn’t found.
-So if the call to indexOf doesn’t return -1, then we know the event was found in the entry.
+The `hasEvent` function tests whether an entry contains a given event.
+Arrays have an `indexOf` method that tries to find a given value (in this case, the event name) in the array and returns the index at which it was found or -1 if it wasn’t found.
+So if the call to `indexOf` doesn’t return -1, then we know the event was found in the entry.

-The body of the loop in tableFor figures out which box in the table each journal entry falls into by checking whether the entry contains the specific event it’s interested in and whether the event happens alongside a squirrel incident.
+The body of the loop in `tableFor` figures out which box in the table each journal entry falls into by checking whether the entry contains the specific event it’s interested in and whether the event happens alongside a squirrel incident.
 The loop then adds one to the number in the array that corresponds to this box on the table.

 We now have the tools we need to compute individual correlations.
 The only step remaining is to find a correlation for every type of event that was recorded and see whether anything stands out.
 But how should we store these correlations once we compute them?

 ## Objects as maps

-One possible way is to store all the correlations in an array, using objects with name and value properties.
-But that makes looking up the correlation for a given event somewhat cumbersome: you’d have to loop over the whole array to find the object with the right name.
+One possible way is to store all the correlations in an array, using objects with `name` and `value` properties.
+But that makes looking up the correlation for a given event somewhat cumbersome: you’d have to loop over the whole array to find the object with the right `name`.
 We could wrap this lookup process in a function, but we would still be writing more code, and the computer would be doing more work than necessary.

 A better way is to use object properties named after the event types.
-We can use the square bracket access notation to create and read the properties and can use the in operator to test whether a given property exists.
+We can use the square bracket access notation to create and read the properties and can use the `in` operator to test whether a given property exists.

 ``` javascript
 var map = {};